JarlathMacS/guess-the-flag/README.md

 ![Flag with 3 answer choices](documentation/guess_the_flag_question.png)

-  - As the cursor is moved over any 1 of the 3 choices, the background changes from a light (UN) blue to black, and the text from black to white.
+  - As the cursor is moved over any 1 of the 3 choices, the background changes from a light blue to black, and the text from black to white.

 ![3 answer choices](documentation/guess_the_flag_question_hover.png)